sapnaaradhya/DBMS-Projects-A-section-2018/1MV16CS001_1MV16CS007/README.md

 - [run.py](run.py): This is the application's entry point.
 - [config.py](app/config.py): This file contains the application configurations.
 - [requirements.txt](requirements.txt): Contains the software dependencies for the application.
+- [schema.sql](app/schema.sql): Contains the schema of the database.

 ---
 ## Software information